surgeexperiments/surge_flight_controller_v1/README.md

   https://surge-lo.atlassian.net/wiki/spaces/PROJECTPRE/pages/65555/

 ## Note:
-This is an early version of this project that flyes well, especially in acro mode.
+This is an early version of this project that flyes well, especially in acro mode (when you control the drones angular velocity for each axis with the remote controller).
 Additional stuff like gps (and better auto levelling) have been made however it's not flight ready so it's not being uploaded (to avoid crashed drones or safety hazards :)
 This project was initially built for another embedded processor.